 At its meeting on 13 October 2009, the County Council selected an area of Green Belt to the south of Addenbrooke's Road, between Hauxton Road and Shelford Road, as its preferred location for the Southern Fringe household recycling centre.
 There was an Examination in Public in late 2010 and a review of the specific site proposals in June 2011.
 The Inspector rejected the site to the south of Addenbrooke's Road, a final decision which is binding on the County Council (see the Final Report, paras 48-66).
 The Inspector referred to this site as ‘the most contentious allocation in the Plan’.

 The outline planning application for the Addenbrooke's 2020 Vision (06/0796/FUL) and the full application for the Medical Research Centre (07/0651/FUL) were approved by the City Council Planning Committee on 7 November 2007.
-The Addenbrooke's 2020 application proposes up to 215,000 sq.m. of floorspace for clinical, biomedical and biotech research and development (there are extensive details about the proposal and its impact on the area in the report to the Planning Committee).
-The Medical Research Centre development relates to the replacement of the current Laboratory of Molecular Biology facility within the Addenbrooke's site, totalling 25,209 sq.m. of floorspace (see the report to the Committee).
-This received government funding in June 2008.
-The extended site will be served by the Busway and Addenbrooke's Road.
+The Addenbrooke's 2020 application proposes up to 215,000 sq.m. of floorspace for clinical, biomedical and biotech research and development.
+The Medical Research Centre development was the replacement of the Laboratory of Molecular Biology building.
+The LMB building opened 2013, with a public Open Day on 22 June 2013.
+The extended site is served by the Busway and Addenbrooke's Road.
 The Addenbrooke's Hospital page has more information.